CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide660OKE_Create.md

    - You should see 13 objects to be created

    - ![](images/660/terra_plan.png)
+   - **Attention:** you might get an error on the version of your kubernetes cluster.
+The version of Kubernetes specified in the file "k8s.ft" might be a too old version as compared to the versions made available by the OKE service.
+If you encounter this error, verify the available versions on the OKE console that are available.

 - run `terraform apply` to spin up your infrastructure